Bristol Manor Farm F.C.: History

-Main stand at The Creek.
+Main stand at The Creek

 The 2011–12 season saw the club win its first double when they took both the GFA Challenge Trophy and the Toolstation League Les Phillips League Cup back to Sea Mills.

-Lee Lashenko become the new manager at the start of the 2013–14 season and quickly made an impact in the FA Cup, overcoming Oldland Abbotonians, Lymington Town and Corsham Town to reach the Second Qualifying Round, equaling their best ever performance in the competition.
-Unfortunately, they were unable to go one better and lost to Bridgwater Town 1-2 in a replay at Fairfax Park.
+Lee Lashenko become the new manager at the start of the 2013–14 season and quickly made an impact in the FA Cup, overcoming Oldland Abbotonians, Lymington Town and Corsham Town to reach the second qualifying round, equaling their best ever performance in the competition.
+Unfortunately, they were unable to go one better and lost to Bridgwater Town 1–2 in a replay at Fairfax Park.
 The club continued to fight for top spot in the league and applied for promotion.
 The club finished second but were unsuccessful in their promotion bid when Larkhall Athletic were accepted into the Southern League.
 The second-placed finish was the best in the club's history.
 It also saw the team break the club records for the most goals scored in a season and the fewest goals conceded.

 The 2015–16 season left the club with mixed feelings as on one hand they managed to get to the Quarter-Final of the FA Vase narrowly going out away to eventual winners Morpeth Town.
 On the other hand, while they finished third in the Western League, again they just missed out on promotion to the Southern League by one place.
-They did, however, win the GFA County Challenge Trophy for the second time in succession and the fourth time overall with a record 9-2 win over Lydney Town.
+They did, however, win the GFA County Challenge Trophy for the second time in succession and the fourth time overall with a record 9–2 win over Lydney Town.

 In the 2016–17 season, Bristol Manor Farm were finally successful in gaining promotion to the Southern League, winning the Western League by quite a distance.
-They also had another successful run in the FA Vase where they went out in the Fifth Round Proper to Semi-Finalists Bromsgrove Sporting.
+They also had another successful run in the FA Vase where they went out in the fifth round proper to Semi-Finalists Bromsgrove Sporting.

 The Farm finished their first season in the eighth tier in ninth place, falling away towards the end after troubling the top six places all season.

+In recent years, the ‘University of Bristol Manor Farm Supporters Club’ has been formed, an official supporters group affiliated with both the football club and the University of Bristol.